Lymington Choral Society is very grateful for the support of its Patrons and Associates.

 Minute Secretary

 Timothy Rice has been involved in music from an early age.
-Piano tuition started at home and, at the age of six, he also joined the local church choir of his home town in Essex.
+Piano tuition started at home and, at the age of six, he also joined his local church choir.
 Interest in the organ was almost immediate as the probationary period in the choir required new choristers to sit alongside the organist at the console during services for the first few weeks; it was from this vantage point that Timothy watched and listened in fascination at the skill of the organist and the sound of the instrument.
 After progressing to Grade V on the piano, he was then allowed to embark on the thrills of organ playing.
-At the age of thirteen, Timothy took his first organist post at a neighbouring parish church.
+At the age of thirteen, Timothy took his first organist post at a neighbouring parish church under the vigilant ears and eyes of a cleric who also just happened to be conductor of a choral society.
 He gained his Associateship of the London College of Music (for piano playing) while still at school and, in 1989, became an Associate of the Royal College of Organists.
 Timothy has lived in the New Forest area since 1983.
 He was Director of Music at Hordle Parish Church from 1983, a post he held for thirty-two years until being appointed to his present position as Director of Music at St. John’s Church, Boldre in 2015.
-Timothy is also accompanist to Lymington and Ringwood Choral Societies and works as a freelance organist and accompanist.
+Timothy is also accompanist to Lymington Choral Society and works as a freelance organist and accompanist.

 Michael Goldthorpe was the Musical Director of Lymington Choral Society from 2006 to April, 2020.
-He was granted Honorary Life Membership of the choir in October 2020.
+He was granted Honorary Life Patronage of the choir in October 2020.

 He was born and educated in York and studied at Trinity College Cambridge where he performed in the college choir, orchestra and wind band whilst reading for an English degree.
 After further study at King’s College London and the Guildhall School of Music & Drama, he joined the BBC Singers and the music profession in 1968.
 Since then he has travelled widely with various Chamber Operas, The London Opera Group, Kent Opera, The Chelsea Opera Group, The English Bach Festival, L’Atelier Lyrique de Tourcoing and The Royal Opera Company Covent Garden.